cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 ![Skill Covered](https://img.shields.io/badge/skill-JavaScript-blue.svg?longCache=true&style=plastic)

-Processing is the programme I talked about in earlier sessions that can be downloaded (for free!) and used to develop projects on your own computer.
-We are going to look at the most recent developments in [p5.js](https://p5js.org) which is processing for the contemporary browser.
+Processing is a programming environment developed specifically **for artists** to make interactive digital work online and for installations.
+It's incredibly powerful.
+We are going to look at the most recent developments in [p5.js](https://p5js.org) which is processing for the contemporary web browser.
 It means you can display it on pretty much any browser and offers scope for mobile devices and cheap ways to build installations on more modest platforms like Raspberry Pi rather than having to have a big energy hungry PC hidden behind the scenes.

 I like it because learning processing this way you also learn javascript which most of the web is run on so plenty of transferable skills.

-It also makes playing and sharing with other people really easy as we shall see by using [openprocessing](http://openprocessing.org) to hack and play with processing code
+It also makes playing and sharing with other people really easy as we shall see by using the [openprocessing](http://openprocessing.org) website, to hack and play with processing code.

 # 1

 ## Getting Started

 We'll be working through some of the [Learning Resources](https://p5js.org/learn/).
 We'll start with shape making and the basic coordinate system in Processing.
 Then we'll look into images.
 You can look up everything in the [Reference](https://p5js.org/reference/) and play with [Examples](https://p5js.org/examples/).
 Finally when it comes to publishing ie displaying your work beyond openprocessing and your own computer we'll look into the the [Get Started Tutorial](https://p5js.org/get-started/)

 First off let's get setup on [openprocessing](http://openprocessing.org) where we are going to work

 ### Throw Some Shapes

 Let's start simply

 We are going to follow the [Basic shape drawing](https://p5js.org/learn/coordinate-system-and-shapes.html) tutorials by reading along and pasting into an openprocessing sketch.

 I've also combined it into a [sketch file called robotmover.js on openprocessing here](https://www.openprocessing.org/sketch/771430)

 The code is below

 ```
-// OK the first line of this code is // which processing or javascript ignores
+// OK the first line of this code is "//" which processing or javascript ignores
 // So you can write comments.
 We saw this in earlier classes.
 It's a useful
 // convention so that when you or others return to the code they'll
 // understand what you were trying to do!
 // for longer commments with multiple lines you can
 /* use this